 Some UK wildflowers may have one or more common names, acquired over centuries.
 They may be known by other names in different parts of the country.
 A British wildflower may also be a European native, & be called something else abroad.
 Using a plant’s Latin name helps to avoid confusion.

-Part of the pleasure of growing a native wildflower is knowing it has lived a life and earned itself a reputation, and perhaps a folkname or two.
-It is worth learning some of these folknames.
-When someone asks you, ‘What’s this one, then?’ you can answer ‘Kiss Me Quick’, or ‘Granny’s Toenails’.
+Part of the pleasure of growing a native wildflower is knowing it has lived a life & earned itself a reputation, & perhaps a folkname or two.
+It is worth knowing some of these folknames.
+When someone asks you ‘Which flower is that?’ you can answer ‘Kiss Me Quick’, or ‘Hardheads’.